ndonald2/ninjam-server-scripts/README.md

 On Linux we can use any number of service management systems to start the server on system boot and manage it using common commands.
-The install script installs the server as an `init.d` service, which can be managed with the following commands:
+The install script installs the server as a `systemd` service, which will start automatically on boot once the network is available.

-``
+The service can be manually managed with the following commands:

+`sudo systemctl (start|stop|restart) ninjam` -- start/stop/restart service

+`systemctl status ninjam` -- Get service status

+`journalctl -u ninjam` -- Show logs